Meditating as a Perfectionist

 View Post

-When Meditation Becomes a Chore
+When a Meditation Practice Becomes a Chore

 There are many obstacles and pitfalls when it comes to engaging in a daily practice of meditation, and one that I’ve noticed being a persistent one recently is when meditation feels like a chore, one more item on the task checklist to cross off and get out of the way.
 But meditation shouldn’t be a…